Contact Us

 Tana Kosiyabong

 However, it was not until I started working on my first typeface that I realized the complexity of kerning a font.
 As a type designer, you not only have to deal with the front end of kerning the way a graphic designer or an art director does, but you also need to make sure the back end of it is well-organized.
-From my experience, the critical success lies in the two backend steps you need to complete before kerning an entire typeface: setting the side bearings and setting the kerning groups.
+From my perspective, there are four major steps to kerning a typeface:

 SETTING THE SIDE BEARINGS

-The Left Side Bearing (LSB) and the Right Side Bearing (RSB) are the space allocated to the respective sides of each glyph.
+The LSB and the RSB are the space allocated to the respective sides of each glyph.
 Setting proper and consistent side bearings will help reduce unnecessary kerning pairs.
 Moreover, it will save you more time than you ever imagine.
 Trust me.
 I learned this the hard way while I was working on my first typeface.
 I obliviously rushed through the side bearings before realizing my monstrous mistake.
 As a result, I had to delete all kerning pairs and wasted a few weeks’ worth of work.
 It was a monumental step back, but much needed, to reset consistent side bearings.

 Figure 1 – The left side bearing (LSB) and the right side bearing (RSB) of H and E. [Font: Aldero™ Light]

-The above photo shows that the LSB and RSB of the H and the LSB of the E are set at the same width because they share identical edges.
-However, the RSB of the E is set at narrower width to compensate for the negative space surrounding the E.
+Figure 1 illustrates that the LSB and RSB of the H, and the LSB of the E are set at the same width.
+However, the RSB of the E is set at a narrower width because the horizontal middle line of the E is shorter, which creates a larger negative space on the right side of the E. Therefore, we compensate for that larger negative space by setting the RSB of the E a bit narrower than the H.

 Figure 2: Keep letterspacings (green spaces) visually consistent as much as possible.
 [Font: Boxr™ Light]

-In Figure 2, the width of both green spaces looks roughly the same even though the one on the right is narrower.
-This is because the LSB and RSB of the O are thinner than those of the benchmark pair, H and N, to compensate for the extra negative space at the top and bottom corners of the O. If you set the side bearings well, you don’t need it to kern the HO pair.
+Now, let's look at a rounder characters, like the O. In Figure 2, the LSB and RSB of the O are thinner than those of the benchmark pair, N and H, to compensate for the extra negative space at the top and bottom corners of the O. Kerning, at its core, is the art of balancing positive and negative space to achieve visual consistency, even if the measured spacing is technically uneven.
+If you set the side bearings well, you don’t need it to kern the HO pair.

 Figure 3: Examples of LSB and RSB of S, X, and Z compared to H.

-Now let’s apply what you learned above to more glyphs.
-The S has a similar outer form to the O but with two openings.
-To compensate for the extra negative space, you should set the LSB and RSB of S slightly narrower than those of the O. And because the Z has the largest openings on both sides, its side bearings should be the thinnest in this group.
-From here, you can keep going until you thoroughly set the side bearings of all glyphs.
+The same principle applies to S, X, and Z. The S has a similar outer form to the O but with two openings.
+To maintain visual harmony, you should set the LSB and RSB of S slightly narrower than those of the O. The X has visually wider openings than the S, so its side bearings are set narrower than the S. And the Z has the largest openings on both sides, so its side bearings should be the thinnest.
+In short, the more openings a character has, the tighter its side bearings should be.

 SETTING THE KERNING GROUPS